Close encounters - Cornwall's wildlife

 For all your careful planning, it's often something as simple and unexpected as a brush with nature that really brings a holiday to life...

-Part of the beauty of nature is its unpredictability – that's why a close encounter is such a thrill.
-But you can improve your chances by heading to a Voluntary Marine Conservation Area (VMCA), where the local community works together to protect the marine environment and help visitors to make the most of it.
-You really don't know what you'll find at one of Cornwall's five specially protected Voluntary Marine Conservation Areas (VMCA).
+Part of the beauty of nature is its unpredictability, that's why a close encounter is such a thrill.
+Here in Cornwall you can improve your chances of having a 'close encouter' by heading to a Nature Reserve or a Voluntary Marine Conservation Area (VMCA), where the local community works together to protect the marine environment and help visitors to make the most of it.

-The mouth of one of Britain's most beautiful rivers, the Helford Estuary is like no place on Earth.
-47km (29 miles) of shoreline features everything from rocky shores to the famous Frenchman's Creek.
+The beautiful Helford Estuary, on the west side of Falmouth Bay is like no other place on Earth.
+47km (29 miles) of shoreline features everything from exposed rocky shores at the mouth of the estuary to the tree lined muddy creeks, including the famous Frenchman's Creek, as the estuary narrows.

-You can see: pristine native woodland, oyster farming and razor shells
+You can see: pristine native woodland, herons and little egrets, grey seals...

-You can see: barnacles, sea slaters, shark and ray eggs.
+You can see: Brittle stars, dog whelks, shark and ray eggs and oyster catchers

-Miles of rock pools and other habitats make Looe a mecca for nature lovers – from curious children to seal spotters and hardened birdwatchers.
+Miles of rock pools and other habitats make Looe a mecca for nature lovers, from curious children to seal spotters and hardened birdwatchers.
+A coastline that is famous for its different varieties of seaweeds, ancient woodland running down to the two Looe rivers and a harbour loved by gulls and other seabirds.
 What's more, a short boat trip takes you to Looe Island: a nature reserve in its own right.